-All debates in the assembly are digitally recorded, word processed and published in the Parliamentary Gazette, Althingistídindi.
+All debates in the assembly are digitally recorded, word processed and published on the parliamentary website www.althingi.is.

 The public sometimes comment that only a few Members are present at debates.
 There are various reasons for this.
 Members of each party tend to divide their responsibilities, specialising in certain fields.